campbe13/docker-ecq2020/stickynotes-jb/DOCKERCOMPOSERUN.md

 # all steps

-Had to troubleshoot the db,see [DOCKER COMPOSE Troubleshooting db issues](DOCKERCOMPOSEtroubleshoot.md)
+__Note:__ I had to troubleshoot the db before this would work, see [DOCKER COMPOSE Troubleshooting db issues](DOCKERCOMPOSEtroubleshoot.md)

+Steps to test:
 1. docker-compose build
 2. docker images
 3. docker-compose up -d